Adhiparasakthi Siddhar Peetam: Principles of the Siddhar Peetam

 The basic tenet of Melmaruvathur Adhiparasakthi Siddhar Peetam is One Mother, One Humanity, meaning that the whole human race is one and all human beings who inhabit this vast earth are children of the Mother Goddess.
 Amma has revolutionized the concept of spirituality, entering the sanctum sanctorum, and performing the daily rituals and prayers to the Mother Adhiparasakthi.

 The main objective for which the Siddhar Peetam strives for is the Sakthi movement.
 That is, the whole of humanity is born of one omnipotent Mother, and hence the whole humanity is one, should be upheld, and each and everyone's grievances should be removed.

-Here in Melmaruvathur Adhiparasakthi Siddhar Peetam, during the transmigration Adigalar, Amma speakes to Arulvakku (oracle).
-Through the Arulvakku (oracle) Adhiparasakthi herself speaks to her devotees, this is the unique specialty of this Siddhar Peetam.
-Hearing the Goddess Adhiparasakthi's oracle is a great spiritual experience, this miracle takes place at Siddhar peetam.
+At the Melmaruvathur Adhiparasakthi Siddhar Peetam, Adigalar is associated with the practice of Arulvakku (oracle).
+Devotees believe that during Arulvakku, Adhiparasakthi speaks to them through Adigalar.
+The practice is regarded by devotees as a significant feature of worship at the Siddhar Peetam.

 Arul Thiru Bangaru Adigalar is called by his devotees as AMMA (means Mother), here in Siddhar Peetam whatever "AMMA" says is the law and it is administered under the guidance of 'AMMA' which is a divine administration.
 In Melmaruvathur, women are permitted to perform poojas in the sanctum sanctorum.